noahlehmann/haw-psu-telepresence/react-native-control/README.md

+# Telepresence React Native Control App

+## Quick Starter

+Run the app with npm start or yarn start.
+This will start the Expo development server and print a QR code in your terminal.

+## Architecture

+The app is built with React Native and Expo.
+The UI is built with gluestack-ui.
+The app is built with TypeScript.
+In the ui you can insert the IP Address of the telepresence robot.
+The port being used is 9090.
+This needs to be adjusted if needed inside the code.
+The app then sends ROS messages to the robot to control it via the websocket protocol.
+This implementation is based on the [ROS2 Control Teleop](https://wiki.ros.org/roslibjs)

+This software is built above a starter kit from Gluestack.io.
+The original README is below.

+Important Folders:
+- screens/Login/SplashScreen.tsx - Contains the main view that shows the control buttons and input
+- hooks/ros-hook.ts - Contains the code that connects to the robot and sends the messages

 # Expo gluestack-ui Head Starter Kit 🚀

 A comprehensive starter kit to kick-start your next mobile application using [Expo](https://expo.io/) and [gluestack-ui](https://ui.gluestack.io) - your one-stop solution for faster, smoother, and better mobile and web development.